Looking for Car Stereos?Start shopping

 Standard component subwoofer boxes and powered subs are also a good option in the Civic, depending on how much bass you want and how much cargo room you’re willing to give up.
 The available space for a subwoofer box is roughly 34" wide and 15" high, with an available depth (front to rear) of 29" at the top, and 34" at bottom.

-Security: Adding an alarm system to your Honda Civic is no more difficult than most other vehicles, but it's still a complex and time-consuming process.
+Adding an alarm system to your Honda Civic is no more difficult than most other vehicles, but it's still a complex and time-consuming process.
 Unless you're experienced with this sort of work, you might want to rely on the skills of a professional installer.
 If you want to add remote start capability, you’ll need a transponder bypass module in addition to the remote start system.
-We suggest either the FlashLogic FLCAN or the XpressKit PKH34 transponder bypass modules.
 Our advisors can help you choose the best option.
-Again, you won't need either of these a bypass if you're just installing an alarm.

 Good, better, best

 Good: The Civic's stereo system offers a lot of options for upgrades.
 The factory nav unit is hard to replace, so don't.
 Keep it and invest in a great set of speakers.
 If your car doesn't have nav, replace the radio first and get to the speakers whenever you can.